 It’s been a while since I last purchased a beauty box and I realised this week that I hadn’t checked in on ASOS’ offering for a while.
 For those who don’t know ASOS offer sporadic monthly boxes, I’ve had a few in the past, I think this is my fourth.
-Sometimes they seem to follow a theme, but they always seem to offer relatively good value for money and I found this month a bit of a mixed bag.
+Sometimes they seem to follow a theme, but they always seem to offer relatively good value for money and I found the ASOS Vegan Beauty Box a bit of a mixed bag.

 The theme of this edition was vegan – a lifestyle that I do not practice in terms of food, but I do enjoy knowing when a beauty brand or product is vegan friendly, and it’s something I’m trying to make myself more aware of.
 This month’s edition tempted me in for one product which had a retail value of £23, everything else in the box was an added bonus, as the box retails for just £12.
 Personally, I don’t find this the most exciting array of products that I’ve seen from them, but if you’re vegan this may be a nice treat in a market that rarely offers vegan beauty boxes in the mainstream.

 A lot of you will know I’m not a massive bath person.
 I occasionally will keep a bath bomb around on a rare occasion that I fancy one, or if I know I’m going to a hotel with a particularly large and deep bath where my lanky legs may get to enjoy a less smushed up bath.
 Miss Patisserie is a brand that’s becoming more easily accessible, but not a brand I’d tried anything from.
 This has a nice zesty scent and packed a real punch when I opened the box up for the first time!